 Like many of you, I began writing when I was a kid.
-I started off with a diary that had a tiny, two-letter combination padlock (Yes, that's my real diary in the picture!).
+I started off with a diary that had a two-letter combination padlock (yes, that's my real diary in the picture!).
 I still remember the combination, even though a hammer would break the lock right off.

 Through sheer luck, I found Ladies Who Critique, an online free service that helps writers find critique partners.

 Then I joined a local writers group.
-They helped me hone my writing skills and provided me with the support that I needed (They still do.).
+They help me improve my writing skills and provide me with the support that I need.

 Over a year ago, someone in the Walpole Writers Group mentioned that a local cable company wanted to film our sessions.
-We all rolled our eyes.
+Nothing, we all thought, would be more boring than watching us critique each other.
 But a few weeks later, I started thinking about the possibility.
 It's not easy to find a good writers group, and it's expensive to pay someone to critique your work.
-What if, instead of filming our own group, I created an organization that did it for other people, for free?
+What if, instead of filming our own group, I created an organization that critiqued pages for other writers for free?